Checklist for your content

 - Original source content and replacement content are available from broadpeak.io.
 Check your firewall, and whitelist the IPs of broadpeak.io if necessary.

 - The original source content and the replacement content should be synchronized to the same clock, preferably broadpeak.io's clock.
-More information here.
+More information in the Time management section.

-- Check that your manifests are compliant with broadpeak.io here.
+- Check that your manifests are compliant with broadpeak.io Input Formats section.
 We recommend that the original source content and replacement content are encoded and prepared in the same way (mandatory for HLS).

 - Define your streams as sources in broadpeak.io - original content and replacement content.